briandowns/Dictu/docs/docs/standard-lib/json.md

 ### JSON.parse(String) -> Result\<Value>

-Parses a JSON string and turns it into a valid Dictu datatype.
+Parses a JSON string and turns it into a valid Camus datatype.
 Returns a Result type and unwraps to <any> datatype.

 ```cs